confidential-containers/cloud-api-adaptor/src/cloud-api-adaptor/docs/SecureComms.md

 cd src/cloud-api-adaptor
 go run ./test/securecomms/double/main.go
 ```
-This will create a client and a server and mimic the connection between a CAA client to a PP Server
+This will create a client and a server and mimic the connection between a CAA client to a Peer Pod Server
 Successful connection result in exit code of 0

 Alternatively, the client and server can be separately executed in independent terminals using `./test/securecomms/double/wnssh.go` and `./test/securecomms/ppssh/main.go` respectively.